dearhive/MashShare/readme.txt

 == Changelog ==

 = 2.2.5 =
+* New: Optional loading of scripts and styles into footer.
+See new option in Mashshare->Settings->General settings
 * Info: No longer compatible to older versions than WordPress 3.6

 = 2.2.4 =